kyma-project/control-plane/docs/kyma-environment-broker/08-05-orchestrate-kyma-upgrade.md

 2. Make a call to the Kyma Environment Broker to orchestrate the upgrade.
 You can select specific Runtimes to upgrade using the following selectors:

-- `target` - use the `target: "all"` selector to selects all Runtimes
+- `target` - use the `target: "all"` selector to select all Runtimes
 - `globalAccount` - use it to select Runtimes with the specified global account ID
 - `subAccount` - use it to select Runtimes with the specified subaccount ID
 - `runtimeID` - use it to select Runtimes with the specified Runtime ID